-EPDM membrane type roof is generally more expensive than asphalt; however, there is no incremental cost for a membrane cool roof as most of the products available meet the minimum 0.63 aged solar reflectance cool.
-While data shows that a modified bitumen roof may not be the most common roofing product, assuming this roof type for purposes of cost estimates provides a more conservative basis when demonstrating cost effectiveness.
-Estimated costs were collected from previous research reports including recent reach code analysis (TRC 2016b),the 2013 nonresidential cool roof CASE Report (Statewide CASE Team 2011b), and one roofing contractor during stakeholder interviews.
+For low-sloped roofs the costs are based on an asphaltic roofing product, either a builtup roof or modified bitumen roof, with a cap sheet.
+This roof type is used for incremental cost purposes based on a 2019 Freedonia Group study that reported 94 percent of total residential re-roofing low-sloped demand was represented by asphaltic roofing products in 2018 nationwide (Freedonia Group 2019).
+A TPO or EPDM membrane type roof is generally more expensive than asphalt; however, there is no incremental cost for a membrane cool roof as most of the products available meet the minimum 0.63 aged solar reflectance cool.
+Estimated costs were collected from previous research reports including recent reach code analysis (TRC 2016b), the 2013 nonresidential cool roof CASE Report (Statewide CASE Team 2011b), and two roofing contractor during stakeholder interviews.
 Costs ranged from \$0.17 to \$0.84 per square foot of roof.
-The estimated incremental cost used in this analysis is \$0.53 per square foot of roof, which is the estimate provided by the roofing contractor for an asphalt-based cap sheet product.
+The estimated incremental cost used in this analysis is \$0.53 per square foot of roof, which is the estimate provided by a roofing contractor for an asphalt-based cap sheet product.
 This covers material costs; there is no incremental labor cost for this measure.
+For projects installing single ply roofing products the incremental cost will be significantly lower or zero.

-Table 39 summarizes the total cost for the single family and low-rise multifamily prototypes for both the steep-slope and low-slope cool roof measures and the assumptions for roof area.
-Roof area for the steep-slope prototypes is based on a 5:12 pitch roof.
+Table 39 summarizes the total cost for the single family and low-rise multifamily prototypes for both the steep-sloped and low-sloped cool roof measures and the assumptions for roof area.
+Roof area for the steep-sloped prototypes is based on a 5:12 pitch roof.